MATBUS COVID-19 Response

 Steps We're Taking

-- Drivers are provided with cloth face masks, face shields, goggles, gloves and hand sanitizer.
+- Drivers are provided with face masks, face shields, goggles, gloves and hand sanitizer.

 - Plexiglass barriers were installed on all fixed route buses.
-These help separate the driver from passengers.
-They are also moveable to protect the driver during front-door boardings.
+These help separate the driver from passengers and minimize contact.

 For a chronological list of actions we’ve taken, visit our COVID-19 Updates page.